klopmp/etl_intermediate/README.md

-# ETL Using Python and Pandas
+# ETL intermedite Using Python and Pandas

 I was working on a CRM deployment and needed to migrate data from the old system to the new one.